Shamim-Basha/Logic-Gate-Simulator/README.md

 - **Deleting Gates:** Users can delete the specific gates using right-click menu.<br/>
 ![Customizable Gates by a single-click](screenshots/gate_delete.gif)

-- **Remove all Connection:** Users can remove all the connections froom and to the gate in single-click.<br/>
+- **Remove all Connection:** Users can remove all the connections from and to the gate in single-click.<br/>
 ![Customizable Gates by a single-click](screenshots/gate_remove_all_connections.gif)

 - **Customizable Gates:** Users can change the type of the gate in single-click.<br/>